ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 ![Mouse Coordinate Types](mouse-coordinate-types.png)

-You can see numbered red dots on the screenshot.
-Each number matches to one of available modes.
-For example, the dot with number "0" has coordinates that are relative to the active window.
+Each titled number corresponds to the mouse coordinate mode.
+For example, the dot with number "0" has coordinates relative to the active window.
 The "x" and "y" letters, which are indexed by "0", are corresponding coordinates of this dot.

 You can select a mode of coordinates with `MouseCoordMode` parameter of the [`Opt`](https://www.autoitscript.com/autoit3/docs/functions/AutoItSetOption.htm) AutoIt function.
 This is a modified `MouseClick.au3` script that will use relative coordinates to client area of the active window:
 ```AutoIt